constellation-daq/Constellation/docs/operator_guide/get_started/install_from_flathub.md

 flatpak install flathub de.desy.constellation
 ```

-Afterwards, Constellation's MissionControl and Observatory graphical user interfaces show up in the application search of the
+Afterwards, the graphical user interfaces of Constellation show up in the application search of the
 desktop environment.

 ```{important}